 Google Ads helps you capture shoppers who are already searching for what you sell.
 These are high-intent buyers — the people most likely to purchase.

-Singapore Tip: Shoppers here almost always compare products on Google before buying — Shopping Ads give you a strong advantage.
+Shoppers here almost always compare products on Google before buying — Shopping Ads give you a strong advantage.

 Meta Ads (Facebook + IG) are great for discovery, storytelling, and retargeting.
 This is where you test different creatives and hooks to find what drives conversions.